 Part of the new API.
 Do a complete encrypt or decrypt of the full text in the argument Data.

-For encryption, set the EncryptFlag to true.
+For encryption, set the FlagOrOptions to true.
 For decryption, set it to false.
+For setting other options, see crypto_init/4.

 Part of the new API.
 Do a complete encrypt or decrypt with an AEAD cipher of the full text.